COVID-19 Updates: Taking steps to return to normal.

 Ministry responsible: Justice and Solicitor General

-Bill 52: the Recall Act strengthens democracy by allowing Albertans to hold elected officials accountable throughout their term, not just during elections.
+The Recall Act (formerly Bill 52) strengthens democracy by allowing Albertans to hold elected officials accountable throughout their term, not just during elections.

 It also sets contribution, expense and third party advertising rules for a recall petition and recall vote.
 These rules would be aligned, where possible, with the Election Act and Election Finance and Contributions Disclosure Act.

 Recalling an MLA